Citizen Trump will face legal woes

 president.

-has been on hold while a New York state appeals court reviewed
+The case has been on hold while a New York state appeals

-a March 2019 decision that Trump had to face the case while he
+court reviewed a March 2019 decision that Trump had to face the

 (Reporting by Makini Brice and Jan Wolfe